 What You Will Learn

-Using an essential oil diffuser is a fantastic way to bring a wonderful, pleasant aroma into a room, in addition to all the other benefits of using quality essential oils in your home.
+Using one of these essential oil diffuser recipes can be a fantastic way to bring a wonderful, pleasant aroma into a room, in addition to all the other benefits of using quality essential oils in your home.
 You can use a single essential oil or an essential oil blend.

 For inhaled oils, you only need a small amount to create a big impact.
 Diffusers will use a bit more, but direct inhalation is up close and personal and only requires a couple of drops.
 Here are some of the methods you might use to use your favorite essential oil diffuser recipes.